Mission: Our mission is to be the management consulting partner most respected for our people, culture, and results.

 Advice to Management

 I applied through college or university.
-The process took 4+ weeks – interviewed at Sendero in February 2015.
+The process took 2 weeks.
+I interviewed at Sendero (Dallas, TX) in March 2012.